prayagjasani/dental-web-app/README.md

 # Dental Web App

-A web application for managing dental patient records built with Node.js, Express, and PostgreSQL.
+A web application for managing dental patient records built with Node.js, Express, and PostgreSQL/MySQL.

 ## Deployment to Render